Samsung Galaxy Z Fold 3 review: Folding a Note

 For its third generation of foldables, Samsung seemingly didn't hold anything back.
-The Galaxy Z Fold 3 is Samsung's top-tier foldable phone, topping out with more RAM, more storage, an upgraded outer screen, bigger (and more) screens, better cameras, new screen protectors, and support for the fabled S Pen.
+The Galaxy Z Fold 3 is Samsung's top-tier foldable phone, featuring more RAM, more storage, an upgraded outer screen, bigger (and more) screens, better cameras, new screen protectors, and support for the fabled S Pen.
 It may still have the same physical camera hardware as last year's Galaxy Z Fold 2, but software improvements make it a much better camera than the specs suggest.

-Despite the importance placed on quality-of-life features like the addition of water resistance — something consumers have come to take for granted in smartphones — the real revolutionary feature lies in the Z Fold 3's compatibility with the S Pen.
+Despite the importance placed on quality-of-life features like the addition of water resistance — something consumers have come to take for granted in Android phones — the real revolutionary feature lies in the Z Fold 3's compatibility with the S Pen.
 As the unofficial replacement for the Galaxy Note series in 2021, the Galaxy Z Fold 3 form factor achieves a goal no Note phone has ever been able to: the feeling of writing in a digital notebook.

-Despite S Pen compatibility representing the most revolutionary new feature, the Galaxy Z Fold 3 doesn't ship with one, nor even have a place in its body to store it.
-That brings the question to mind: who is the Z Fold 3 for, and do these omissions detract from the overall experience?
+Despite S Pen compatibility representing the most revolutionary new feature, the Galaxy Z Fold 3 doesn't ship with one nor even have a place in its body to store it.
+That brings the question to mind: Who's the Z Fold 3 for, and do these omissions detract from the overall experience?
 Is this the Note killer you've been waiting for, or is it just another oversized phone?
 Let's unpack.

 Galaxy Z Fold 3

-Note: This article was originally published in August 2021.
-It was updated in November 2021 with the following changes: